marctuinier/CapViewDelay/README.md

 2. Download the latest `.dmg` file.
 3. Open the DMG, and drag the **CapViewDelay.app** icon into your **Applications** folder.

-*Note: Since this app is not from the App Store, the first time you open it, you may need to right-click the app icon and select "Open" from the menu.*
+*Note: Since this app is not from the App Store, the first time you open it, you may need to right-click the app icon and select "Open" from the menu.
+If this doesn't work go to Apple icon > System Settings > Privacy > Security > Open Anyway*

 ## How to Use